-Faculty members may contact the Instructional Designer for Online Learning for assistance with formatting quizzes for use with your online course.
+Faculty members may contact the ID for assistance with formatting quizzes for use with your online course.
 Quizzes submitted should follow the Quiz Formatting Guidelines for Respondus.

-Please Note: Respondus request may take up to seven business days, so please plan ahead.
+Please Note: Processing Respondus requests may take up to seven business days, so please plan ahead.

 Faculty who adopt a participating publisher textbook can obtain the Respondus-formatted test bank by following three easy steps:

 - Go to Respondus and search for your textbook and publisher.

 - Fill out the request form and submit it.